pyrates-neuroscience/PyRates/documentation/doc/source/index.rst

 Examples Gallery
 ================

-For a comprehensive overview over the PyRates basics, have a look at the jupyter notebook `Tutorial_PyRates_Basics.ipynb` that can be found in `documentation`.
+For a comprehensive overview over the PyRates basics, have a look at the jupyter notebook :code:`documentation/Tutorial_PyRates_Basics.ipynb`.
 More specific use examples can be found in the galleries below.

 .. include::